xtrx-sdr/images/README.md

 ## I connected XTRX directly via microUSB cable and I don't see it `lsusb`
 Unfortunatly USB2 PHY software isn't ready and wasn't pushed in the master.
-You can check this https://github.com/xtrx-sdr/images/issues/9 for more deatils and suggestions.
+You can check issue [#9](https://github.com/xtrx-sdr/images/issues/9) for more deatils and suggestions.

 ## Is Windows driver support planned?
 We plan to add Windows PCIe drivers but we don't have specific schedule for this right now.
 If it's blocking factor please contact us <xtrx@fairwaves.co>.
 However, all other software layers are windows compatible and USB3380 adapter should work via WinUSB.